ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 We want our light switch to function just like a real one: the switch will point up or down depending on whether the light is turned on or off.

-First you wil need to tell the script which object in the scene is the switch, so that it knows what to rotate.
+First you will need to tell the script which object in the scene is the switch, so that it knows what to rotate.
 You will create a variable that defines what the switch is.

-To move the switch, we need a away to talk about the specific
+To move the switch, we need a way to talk about the specific object from the game space in code.

 Type the following into Line 1 of `LightToggleScript`: